Ka Hālau

 Philosophy : "Hānai ‘Ia E Ka Wai Māpuna"

-"Hānai ‘ia e ka wai māpuna" means nourished by the spring water.
-This reminds us that if we partake of the fresh nurturing water that life offers, we thrive, we live.
-Hula lives when we immerse ourselves in all it has to offer.
-Our passion fuels our want to learn and it benefits us to accept it wholeheartedly because "Hula Is Life."
+The phrase "Hānai ‘ia e ka wai māpuna" translates to "nourished by the spring water."
+This reminds us that by embracing the fresh, nurturing water of life, we can thrive and truly live.
+Hula flourishes when we immerse ourselves in everything it has to offer.
+Our passion drives our desire to learn, and it is beneficial for us to embrace this wholeheartedly because "Hula Is Life."

 Our Kumu